Ben Feringa

-Bernard Lucas "Ben" Feringa (/nl/; born 18 May 1951) is a Dutch synthetic organic chemist, specializing in molecular nanotechnology and homogeneous catalysis.

-He is the Jacobus van 't Hoff Distinguished Professor of Molecular Sciences, at the Stratingh Institute for Chemistry, University of Groningen, Netherlands, and an Academy Professor of the Royal Netherlands Academy of Arts and Sciences.

-He was awarded the 2016 Nobel Prize in Chemistry, together with Sir J. Fraser Stoddart and Jean-Pierre Sauvage, "for the design and synthesis of molecular machines".
+Bernard Lucas "Ben" Feringa (/nl/; born 18 May 1951) is a Dutch synthetic organic chemist who specializes in molecular nanotechnology and homogeneous catalysis.
+He is the Jacobus van 't Hoff Distinguished Professor of Molecular Sciences at the Stratingh Institute for Chemistry, University of Groningen; and an Academy professor of the Royal Netherlands Academy of Arts and Sciences.
+Feringa's research on molecular machines was awarded the 2016 Nobel Prize in Chemistry alongside Sir J. Fraser Stoddart and Jean-Pierre Sauvage.

 Personal life

 Feringa was born as the son of farmer Geert Feringa (1918–1993) and his wife Lies Feringa née Hake (1924–2013).
 Feringa was the second of ten siblings in a Catholic family.
 He spent his youth on the family's farm, which is directly on the border with Germany, in Barger-Compascuum in the Bourtange moor.
 He is of Dutch and German descent.
 Among his ancestors is the settler Johann Gerhard Bekel.
 Together with his wife Betty Feringa, he has three daughters.
 He lives in Paterswolde near Groningen.